Pulling back information geometry: Information geometric latent metric

 So far we have seen how we can endow the latent space $\Z$ with meaningful distances only when our stochastic decoders are reparameterizable and their codomain is the observation space $\X$.
 Ideally, we would like a more general framework of computing shortest path distances for a more general class of distributions.

 We first note that the codomain of a VAE decoder is the parameter space $\HH$ of a probability density function.
-In particular, depending on the type of data a likelihood $p(\x|\eta)$ is specified with parameters $\eta\in\HH$ and the mapping $h:\Z\rightarrow\HH$ allows us to write the likelihood as $p(\x|\z)$.
+In particular, depending on the type of data we specify a likelihood $p(\x|\eta)$ with parameters $\eta\in\HH$, which we can rewrite as $p(\x|\z)$ using the mapping $h:\Z\rightarrow\HH$.

 With this in mind, we can ask what is a natural distance in the latent space $\Z$ between two infinitesimally near points $\z_1$ and $\z_2 = \z_1\!+\!\epsilon$ when measured in $\HH$.
 Since our latent codes map to distributions we can define the (infinitesimal) distance through the KL-divergence: